 There are many reasons why people take up the hobby of woodworking.
 Some people find that the activity is a stress reliever.
 After a stressful day at work, they may discover that spending an hour or two in the workshop can help them to relax.
-Others take pride in building a table, chair or other wooden furniture piece with their own hands.
-In some cases, a person may be able to turn a woodworking hobby into a profitable furniture making business.
+Others take pride in building a table, chair, and other wooden furniture pieces with their own hands.
+In some cases, a person may be able to turn a woodworking hobby into a profitable furniture-making business.
 The following takes a closer look at the hobby of woodworking.

 Whether a beginning builder or woodworker is taking a class or simply starting out on his or her own, it’s helpful to know some vocabulary related to the hobby.
 For example, if someone is making a crosscut with a saw, he or she is making a cut perpendicular to the wood’s grain.
 Molding means that a woodworker is making a decorative surface on a piece of wood with the appropriate tool.
 A hand plane is a tool that smoothes a wooden surface as it slides across it.
 Learning about the various techniques and tool names of woodworking helps a person to progress in the hobby.
 Also, having the appropriate safety gear and knowledge of woodworking equipment is essential.
 It’s helpful to speak with an experienced woodworker about the hobby.
 Chances are, he or she will share some tips that will be helpful in learning the craft.